midly202/MidWare/README.md

   Responsible for DLL injection and applying external-only features that are blocked internally.
 - **Internal DLL**
   Hosts the main CLI menu and all internal memory modifications.

+The CLI shows the current status of all toggles (ON/OFF) and updates live as hotkeys are pressed.

 ---